Reports out of Paris hospital state Michael Schumacher is conscious

 The 69-year-old is best known for performing the world’s first embryonic cell transplant on a patient with heart failure in 2014.

-Agora, Espera -se que ele possa melhorar a recuperação de Schumacher com seu trabalho pioneiro.
+Agora, espera-se que ele possa promover a recuperação de Schumacher com seu trabalho pioneiro.

-The racing legend recently “suffered a fresh health scare” before being taken to the Pompidou hospital for cutting-edge Tratamento de células -tronco.
+The racing legend recently “suffered a fresh health scare” before being taken to the Pompidou hospital for cutting-edge tratamento com células-tronco.

 Como resultado, his treatment was postponed until this week because of an “unexpected health problem” over the summer.